 Learn more about what makes a compelling careers page in the video below.

-3. Showcase employee testimonials.
+3. Showcase employee testimonials

+Seeing that other professionals have positive things to say about working for you can help nudge them toward applying and interviewing for your role.
 Try to add employee testimonials to your existing recruitment marketing efforts.
 For example, you can show off employee testimonials on a careers page, or you could create graphics with employee testimonials and share them on your business’ social media pages.

 If you have the ability, consider creating video employee testimonials to make the most compelling content for job seekers, like this video from CareerPlug client Hand & Stone.

-4. Ask for employee reviews on company review sites.
+4. Ask for employee reviews on company review sites

-Job seekers now commonly spend significant time researching a company’s reputation on employer review sites like Glassdoor and JobSage.
+Job seekers now commonly spend significant time researching a company on employer review sites like Glassdoor, and a big part of your online reputation comes from these sources.

-Keep in mind that in addition to publishing reviews written by your current and former employees, these employer review sites also publish reviews from candidates who have been through your interview process – whether you hired them or not.
+Keep in mind that in addition to publishing reviews written by your current and former employees, these employer review sites also publish reviews from candidates who have been through your interview process whether you hired them or not.
 Again, this is why it’s so important to put your best foot forward with all candidates and be courteous in all your interactions.

 Still, the most meaningful reviews will come from your employees who love working for you.
-It’s a good idea to get into the habit of periodically reminding your employees that they have the option to write your company a review if they’d like.
+It’s a good idea to get into the habit of periodically reminding your employees that they have the option to write your company a review on Glassdoor if they’d like.
 Let them know that it’s a great recruitment marketing tool and that their positive reviews can help attract great new additions to your team.

-5. Increase retention of existing employees.
+5. Increase retention of existing employees

 Low turnover and long-term employee retention can serve as proof to candidates that you’ve created an exceptional place to work.
 Of course, achieving this is easier said than done.